Crunchwrap

 Variations and Substitutions

-• Spicy Upgrade: Add diced jalapeños, hot sauce, or a drizzle of sriracha to turn up the heat.
+• Make it Spicy: Add sliced jalapeños, hot sauce, pepper jack cheese, or a drizzle of spicy ranch for extra heat.

 Top down image showing a large tortilla topped with taco meat